How to Build Simple React App (Part 4)

 For styling, we will use .scss format, and to do that we need to make it work with create-react-app because it is not provided by default.
 There is this great article that writes about adding .scss and .sass into create-react-app and we will do pretty much the same method.
 We will pick the first method (because it is simpler and more generic), described in detail here.

-First of all, we need to add .scss preprocessor (the difference between .sass and .scss are nicely described here), and one more package we will make use of later.
+First of all, we need to add .scss preprocessor (the difference between .sass and .scss is nicely described here), and one more package we will make use of later.

 npm install --save node-sass-chokidar npm-run-all

-Next thing we need to do is to modify our npm scripts, don't worry if you don't get everything from this part, it is not that important for programming in react, and it is really nicely described on links I provided up, so you can find it when you need it.
+The next thing we need to do is to modify our npm scripts, don't worry if you don't get everything from this part, it is not that important for programming in react, and it is really nicely described on the links I provided up, so you can find it when you need it.

 "scripts": {